 Some people approach online learning with the mentality that videos aren’t necessary, and that all they need are note tablatures (diagrams of finger placements in a song), but those people tend to miss out.
 While tablatures are a highly effective mode of learning, online videos provide you with the correct playing techniques, memorization tricks, and pro tips.
+There are many online resources that can help you learn how to play the guitar from scratch.
+You can turn to online acoustic guitar lessons that are a detailed step-by-step guide to playing guitar for beginners.
 We’re not saying that one mode is better than the other, but for you to get the full experience, it is best if you use a combination.

 Telling someone to stay motivated is as effective as telling a gunshot victim to stop bleeding, but ironically, that’s what we do.
 What’s the first thing you do when you lose motivation?
 If you’re like most, you probably give yourself a hard time for not seeing your task through.
 The thing about motivation is that you can’t force it.
 Of course, you can force yourself to play guitar for a year, but are you going to be happy doing it?
 Are you going to be excited to hold your instrument or are you going to be glad that you’ve finished today’s chore?
 When you find yourself losing motivation, offer yourself a bit of kindness.
 Search within yourself for the reason you’re demotivated.
 Sometimes, we’re just scared to fail and once we get over that fear, it’s a breeze from there.